shaileshmamgain5/Carousel-Notification/README.md

          carousal.setContentTitle("Your Title Here").setContentText("Your content description here");

-**Step 3)** Build the 'CarousalItem's need to be shown.
-One way is to parse through the list of fetched data to be shown and build and add carousal items one by one.
+**Step 3)** Build the 'CarouselItem's need to be shown.
+One way is to parse through the list of fetched data to be shown and build and add carousel items one by one.
 View documentation for more info.

           CarousalItem cItem = new CarousalItem("Item Id here", "Item Title", "Item Content","Picture Url");